slawekj/ennet/README.md

 Requirements:
 - R environment, the package was implemented and tested using R version 2.13.1.
-- foreach, plyr R packages preinstalled.
+- foreach, plyr R packages installed.
 - g++ compiler and standard libraries.